mars13/nf_rna_pipeline/Readme.md

     ./analysis/stringtie/sample_02/sample_02.gtf
     ```

-3. **Run the Pipeline**:
+2. **Run the Pipeline**:

     ```bash
-    nextflow run main.nf -c params.config
+    nextflow run mars13/nf_rna_pipeline -c params.config -profile [local/slurm]
     ```

     Additional nextflow run options can be provided.
 See [nextflow docs](https://www.nextflow.io/docs/latest/cli.html#run) for more information.

+3. **Pull repository**:
+    To keep up with the latest version pull the repository if it has already been downloaded.

+    ```bash
+    nextflow pull mars13/nf_rna_pipeline
+    ```

 ## Output

 The pipeline generates output files including quality reports, trimmed reads, alignment results and assembled transcripts.
-The output directory is specified by the parameter `outdir` and has the following structure:
+The output directory is specified by the parameter `outDir` and has the following structure:

 ```
+{outDir}
-    check_strandedness/
+├── check_strandedness/
-    customannotation/
+├── customannotation/
-    gffcompare/
+├── gffcompare/
-    star/
+├── star/
-    stringtie/
+├── stringtie/
-    trimgalore/
+└── trimgalore/
 ```

+Additionally it produces:

+- `r1_files.txt`, `r2_files.txt` and `sample_ids.txt` in `{projectFolder}/documentation`
+- Nextflow execution reports in `{projectFolder}/log`

 ## Support and Contributions